 ISRAEL/PALESTINE • October 17-27

-This trip, led by the Telos Group, is designed to help better understand the issues surrounding the Israeli-Palestinian conflict by learning about the unique role of people committed to fostering peace in the region.
+This trip, led by Todd Deatherage, Executive Director and co-founder of the Telos Group, is designed to help you better understand the issues surrounding the Israeli-Palestinian conflict by learning about the unique role of people committed to fostering peace in the region.
 We will meet people representing all sides of the conflict and listening to their stories of struggle and hope.
 This journey takes the position of pro-Israel, pro-Palestine, pro-peace.

 About Israel + Palestine